greg-raven/grus/_posts/2020-03-11-no-daca-amnesty-e-verify-instead.md

 We can only hope that DACA recipients are not allowed to stay in the country and/or gain citizenship, as this would encourage future illegal immigration.

-Channel Dianne Feinstein’s immigration position of 1994 and secure our borders!
+Channel Dianne Feinstein's immigration position of 1994 and secure our borders!

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA